shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     - More is better as LexicMap is a CPU-intensive software. **It uses all CPUs by default (`-j/--threads`)**.
 - **RAM**
     - More RAM (> 100 GB) is preferred.
 The memory usage in index building is mainly related to:
         - **The number of masks** (`-m/--masks`, default 20,000).
-Bigger values improve the search sensitivity, increase the index size, and slow down the search speed.
+Bigger values improve the search sensitivity slightly, increase the index size, and slow down the search speed.
 For smaller genomes like phages/viruses, m=5,000 is high enough.
         - **The number of genomes**.
 More genomes consume more memory.
         - **The divergence between genome sequences in each batch**.
 Diverse genomes consume more memory.
-        - **The genome batch size**  (`-b/--batch-size`, default 5,000). **This is the main parameter to adjust memory usage**.
+        - **The genome batch size**  (`-b/--batch-size`, default 5,000). <font color="red">This is the main parameter to adjust **memory usage**</font>.
 Bigger values increase indexing memory occupation.
         - **The maximum seed distance** or **the maximum sketching desert size** (`-D/--seed-max-desert`, default 100), and the distance of k-mers to fill deserts (`-d/--seed-in-desert-dist`, default 50).
+          <font color="#ff5733">This is the main parameter to adjust **search sensitivity**.</font>
-          Bigger `-D/--seed-max-desert` values decrease the search sensitivity for distant targets, speed up the indexing speed, decrease the indexing memory occupation and decrease the index size.
+          Bigger `-D/--seed-max-desert` values decrease the search sensitivity, speed up the indexing speed, decrease the indexing memory occupation and decrease the index size.
 While the alignment speed is almost not affected.
     - **If the RAM is not sufficient**.
 Please:
         - **Use a smaller genome batch size**.
 It decreases indexing memory occupation and has little affection on searching performance.
 - **Disk**
     - More is better.
 LexicMap index size is related to the number of input genomes, the divergence between genome sequences, the number of masks, and the maximum seed distance.
 See [some examples](#index-size).
         - **Note that the index size is not linear with the number of genomes, it's sublinear**.
-Because the seed data are compressed with VARINT-GB algorithm, more genomes bring higher compression rates.
+Because the seed data are compressed with VARINT-GB algorithm, more genomes bring smaller compression rates.
     - SSD disks are preferred, while HDD disks are also fast enough.

 ## Algorithm